 In retrospect, I should have seen this coming long ago.
 The idea of a video doorbell isn't all that novel.
-It's just a basic button, camera, speaker and mic, with some flashing lights tossed in.
+It's just a basic button, camera, speaker, and mic, with some flashing lights tossed in.
 That's not all that technologically advanced, right?

 Nor does such a thing need to do all that much.
 It needs to show you who's at the door.
 It needs to allow you to talk to that person, and you talk to them.
 And it needs to record all this somewhere accessible, should something untoward happen.

-Nest Hello basics
+Nest Doorbell (wired): The basics

-As the name implies, it's got a camera built in.
+As the name implies, it's got a camera built-in.
 Plus a mic and speaker.
-So using the Nest Android or iOS app (or Nest's web portal in a browser) you can see who's at the door either live, or via a recording.
+So using the Nest Android or iOS app (or Nest's web portal in a browser) you can see who's at the door either live or via a recording.
 You can talk to them, they can talk to you.

 Your doorbell can still ring like it always has, but Nest has some excellent smart notifications rigged up.
 More on those in a bit.